stickerdaniel/path-commenter/README.md

 - **Add File Path Comment**: Automatically adds a file path comment at the top of each file when the file is saved.
 - **Generate File Tree**: Generates a file structure tree from the open folder (or a specified subfolder) and copies it to the clipboard.
+- **Ignore Patterns**: Allows specifying files and folders to be ignored when generating the file tree and adding file path comments.

 ## Commands